reshamas/fastai_deeplearn_part1/other/ml/test4.md

 - `set_rf_samples()` to a number where you can run a model < 10 seconds or so.
 Ex:  50,000
 - `rf_feat_importance` works by randomly shuffling a column

-## Feature Importance outside of ML
+## Feature Importance in "CLASSIC TRADITIONAL STATISTICAL TECHNIQUES" (outside of ML)
-- in psychology, etc
+- in psychology, economics, psychology, marketing, etc
 - assuming linear relationships between Xvars and Y (with a possible link function that could be sigmoid)
 - determine feature importance by looking at weight vars, or coefficients (aX1 + bX2 + ... = Y); normalize first
 - Note: if you were missing an interaction, or a transformation, if pre-processing were imperfect, than coefficients would be wrong
+  - in your totally WRONG model, this is how important your coefficients are
+- AND, _if_ they have done significant pre-processing that the model is accurate, now we're looking at coefficients of PCA, or clusters, which are difficult to interpret.

-- Random Forest version
+## Feature Importance in Random Forest
+- in this extremely high parameter, highly flexible functional form with few if any statisticial assumptions, this is your feature importance
 -